 This is my personal website.
 It's not much, but it's mine.

-The box model describes the way that different elements on a website relate to each other in space; you can learn more about it here.
+The box model describes the way that different elements on a website relate to each other in space.
 This cross-stitch represents the box model using colors inspired by the Google Chrome demonstration of the model, but it can be done in many other color combinations.

 The command ":w" saves your document in Vi/Vim.
 This cheeky cross-stitch helps me remember that.